Architecture

 ACE

 ACE is the central management cluster where we will deploy all the ui-components.
-Namely the backend server(ace-platform-api), kubedb-ui, cluster-ui, billing-ui, platform-ui, grafana-ui & ingresses.
-This will be mainly used by the administrator & devops-engineer.
+Namely the backend server(ace-platform-api), kubedb-ui, cluster-ui, billing-ui, platform-ui, grafana-ui, ingresses etc. This will be mainly used by the administrators & devops engineers.
 As this is the central point of management, we call it Management cluster.
 As all the UI-components installed in this, we sometimes call UI cluster.

 We also have native-integration of OCM hub-spoke model.
 This is by-default enabled.
 This integration enables the cluster-manager to easily do similar changes(for example: installing a feature) centrally.
 ACE is used as the hub of OCM mode.
 Thats why we call this Hub cluster too.